-Majority of the Shariah Committee members are scholars who have the qualification, expertise and experience in the Islamic jurisprudence (usul al-fiqh) and Islamic commercial laws (fiqh al-mu'amalat), supported by experts in the area of accounting and finance as well as business administration.
+The Shariah Committee comprises Shariah scholars and experts in Islamic finance.
+The Shariah scholars have the relevant qualification, expertise and experience in Islamic jurisprudence (usul al-fiqh) and Islamic commercial laws (fiqh al-mu'amalat) who form the majority of the Shariah Committee.
+The other members of the Shariah Committee are the Islamic finance experts with accounting / finance as well as business administration background.